 Assessing in Reading

-- They are quick and don’t take up as much instruction time.
+- They were quick and didn’t take up as much instruction time.

-- They provide a good snapshot of how the student is doing with a specific skill.
+- They provided a good snapshot of how the student was doing with a specific skill.

-- I have two exit slips per skills so I can assess, continue teaching or re-teach, and then assess again.
+- I had two exit slips per skill, so I could assess, continue teaching or re-teach, and then assess again.

 If Your Reading Time is Limited…

-I am very blessed to have 90 minutes dedicated just to reading, separate from my writing instruction and grammar/word study (which you can read about by clicking here).
-I have never had to teach with a huge restriction on my reading time.
-If I did, I would probably follow this sequence of instruction:
+I was very lucky to have 90 minutes dedicated just to reading, separate from my writing instruction and grammar/word study.
+I never had to teach with a huge restriction on my reading time.
+If I did, I would probably have followed this sequence of instruction:

-Monday: Teach a whole group lesson of that week’s reading skill for about 20-30 minutes.
+Monday: Teach an explicit lesson on that week’s reading skill for about 20-30 minutes.
 I would then have the students complete independent practice of that skill for the rest of the time.
-While the students are doing independent practice, I would either monitor the whole class’s progress or pull a small group of students who are struggling.
+While the students were doing independent practice, I would either monitor the whole class’s progress or pull a small group of students who were struggling.

-Tuesday-Wednesday: Pull two 20-minute small groups while the other students read or complete reading centers.
-I would also give the students a task that takes them about 10-15 minutes that reviews the week’s skill.
-I would also review or incorporate the skill in my small group instruction.
+Tuesday-Wednesday: Pull two 20-minute small groups while the other students read or completed reading centers.
+I would also give the students a task that took them about 10-15 minutes to review the week’s skill.
+I would incorporate the skill into my small group instruction.
 In the last five minutes of class, I would do a quick review of the skill by going over the task the students completed.

-Thursday – Based on how the students are progressing with the skill, I would either continue the Tuesday-Wednesday sequence (if the class is doing well with the skill) or repeat the Monday sequence (if the class is struggling).
+Thursday: Based on how the students were progressing with the skill, I would either continue the Tuesday-Wednesday sequence (if the class was doing well with the skill) or repeat the Monday sequence (if the class was struggling).

-Friday – Assess the reading skill for 15-20 minutes.
-Pull a small group after the assessment to re-teach (I have the students turn in their assessments when they are finished so I can quickly glance at them and know who needs re-teaching).
-The other students would work on reading centers or literature circles while I re-teach.
+Friday: Assess the reading skill for 15-20 minutes.
+Pull a small group after the assessment to re-teach (I had the students turn in their assessments when they were finished so I could quickly glance at them and know who needed re-teaching).
+The other students would work on reading centers or literature circles while I re-taught.

 Shop This Post